yagizayer/PresidentMotorcade-Display/README.md

 # President Motorcade
-This is a display repository for my private project named "PresidenMotorcade".
+This is a display repository for my private project named "President Motorcade".
 ## Preview of Game
 We are Leading a motor that protects President